B13rg/Projects/README.md

 The purpose of this tool is to remove videos from a youtube "Watch Later" playlist.
 Videos can be added very easily, but once they are watched they remain in the list until you remove them.
 This would automaticlly run every X minutes or hours and clear out the playlist of watched videos.
 That way, the list won't contain videos you've already seen.
 ### Goals
 * Work.
-* Choose wether to delete videos or add them to another playlist
+* Choose whether to delete videos or add them to another playlist

 ## Chip 8 Emulator
 ### Description